anira-project/anira/docs/ci-overhaul.md

 **Goals**, in order:

-1. **M0 item 3**: replace anira's local `setup`/`build`/`test` composites (`.github/actions/`) with the shared `tanh-lab/ci-actions` actions in preset mode; per-platform presets (sanitizers, Android, iOS, Windows-arm64, macOS-universal, shared/static × backend sets); one explicit gcc job; `GITHUB_TOKEN` at job level everywhere; mobile test actions gain inputs for anira's extra pushes *or* anira keeps its mobile workflow; the install/codesign/release action stays anira's; ci-actions pinned to a tag like tanh-tooling.
+1. **M0 item 3**: replace anira's local `setup`/`build`/`test` composites (`.github/actions/`) with the shared `tanh-lab/ci-actions` actions in preset mode; per-platform presets (sanitizers, Android, iOS, Windows-arm64, macOS-universal, shared/static × backend sets); one explicit gcc job; `GITHUB_TOKEN` at job level everywhere; mobile test actions gain inputs for anira's extra pushes *or* anira keeps its mobile workflow (decided: the former — one shared mobile runner, §3.7); the install/codesign/release action stays anira's; ci-actions pinned to a tag like tanh-tooling.
 2. **M0 item 4**: the single `tests` binary becomes `test_utils`, `test_scheduler`, `test_backends`, `test_handler`.
 No behaviour change; equal test counts before and after are the acceptance.
 3. **Runner efficiency**: anira is open source and runs on free GitHub-hosted runners — the constraint is not minutes (free for public repos) but **concurrency**, and the job is to use the free pool well.